-Given our current cash requirements, we forecast that we will have sufficient cash to meet our net operating expense requirements through at least the end of 2006.
+Given our current cash requirements, we forecast that we will have sufficient cash to meet our net operating expense requirements through at least the end of 2007.
 We plan to continue to invest in our growth and the need for cash will be dependent upon the timing of these investments.
-Our capital needs will depend on many factors, including continued progress in our research and development arrangements, progress with preclinical and clinical trials of our proprietary and partnered products, the time and costs involved in obtaining regulatory approvals, the costs of developing and scaling up each manufacturing operation of our technologies, the timing and cost of our clinical and commercial production facilities, the costs involved in preparing, filing, prosecuting, maintaining and enforcing patent claims, the need to acquire licenses to new technologies, and the status of competitive products.
-The entire outstanding balance of convertible subordinated debt as of March 31, 2005 of \$173.9 million will mature in 2007.
-We are not likely to be able to satisfy this entire obligation through cash flow generated by our operations.
-To satisfy our long-term needs, we intend to seek additional funding, as necessary, from corporate partners and from the sale of securities.
-Because we are an early stage biotechnology company, we do not qualify to issue investment grade debt or have access to certain credit facilities.
-As a result, any financing we undertake will likely involve the issuance of equity, convertible debt instruments, or high-yield debt to fund our working capital.
+Our capital needs will depend on many factors, including continued progress in our research and development arrangements, progress with preclinical and clinical trials of our proprietary and partnered products, the time and costs involved in obtaining regulatory approvals, the costs of developing and scaling up manufacturing operations of our technologies, the timing and cost of our clinical and commercial production facilities, the costs involved in preparing, filing, prosecuting, maintaining and enforcing patent claims, the need to acquire licenses to new technologies, and the status of competitive products.
 To date we have been primarily dependent upon equity and convertible debt financings for capital and have incurred substantial debt as a result of our issuances of subordinated notes and debentures that are convertible into our common stock.
-Our substantial debt, the market price of our securities, and the general economic climate, among other factors, could have material consequences for our financial position and could affect our sources of short-t
+Our substantial debt, the market price of our securities, and the general economic climate, among other factors, could have material consequences for our financial position and could affect our sources of short-term and long-term funding.
+There can be no assurance that additional funds, if and when required, will be available to us on favorable terms, if at all.